 - 8.1 As indicated in Paragraph 7.1 above, the Authority can only attach conditions where an objection is upheld following a hearing.
-In these instances only those conditions necessary to meet the Licensing Objectives will be imposed.
+In these instances only those conditions considered appropriate to meet the Licensing Objectives will be imposed.
 The Authority will avoid the imposition of disproportionate and overburdensome conditions where there is no need for them. - 8.2 The Authority will seek to avoid any duplication with other regulatory regimes.
 Licence conditions will not be imposed where other regulatory regimes provide sufficient protection to the public (for example, health and safety at work and fire safety legislation).
 However, the Authority will expect licencees to maintain compliance with those other regulatory regimes and would encourage licencees to adopt best practice wherever possible. - 8.3 To ensure consistency the Authority will maintain pools of conditions, from which appropriate and proportionate conditions, tailored to the individual style and characteristics of the premises and events to which an application relates, may be drawn when necessary in particular circumstances.
-Conditions will, so far as possible, reflect local crime prevention strategies.
+Conditions will, so far as possible, reflect local crime prevention strategies. - 8.4 When considering whether an entertainment being provided constitutes 'the provision of regulated entertainment' each case will be treated on its own merits.
+There will inevitably be a degree of judgement as to whether the provision is regulated or not and therefore organisers of events should check with the Authority if in doubt. - 8.5 Further information on what constitutes 'the provision of regulated entertainment' (and in what circumstances) can be found via the Sefton Council Website at www.sefton.gov.uk.